-Earth tube style A/C is similar in design and very simple to make, and does not require any underground water source (in fact, it creates its own water, much like a window air conditioning unit does, which drips away into a gravel pit back into the earth), and is not nearly as labor intensive as qanats or yakhchals.
-However, where you live and what kind of soil you have, how deep your frost line is, what type of weather you have, etc., will determine just how hard (or easy) installing your earthtubes will actually be.
+Cooling Tube style A/C is similar in design and very simple to make, and does not require any underground water source (in fact, it creates its own water, much like a window air conditioning unit does, which drips away into a gravel pit back into the earth), and is not nearly as labor intensive as qanats or yakhchals.
+However, where you live and what kind of soil you have, how deep your frost line is, what type of weather you have, etc., will determine just how hard (or easy) installing your cooling tubes will actually be.

-Another consideration is whether you have a house you live in already that you want to add earthtubes to, or if you are planning on building a new house and would like to incorporate these into the infrastructure of the house prior to building.
+Another consideration is whether you have a building you live in already that you want to add cooling tubes to, or if you are planning on building new and would like to incorporate these into the infrastructure of the house prior to building.
 Both or either can be done.

-When 1 or 2 windows ONLY (preferably high windows) is/are opened the hot air rises and escapes out that window(s).
+When one or two windows ONLY (preferably high windows) is/are opened the hot air rises and escapes out that window(s).
 This will create a pressure difference inside the building, causing it to suck in air from the tubes.
 This is the natural process of convection working in your favor and why no pumps or fans or electric motors are needed.